kobuta23/spr-checker/SUP_INCOME_UPDATES.md

 ## Leveling System

-The SUP income values obtained from the eligibility API are used to determine user levels:
+The SUP income values obtained from the eligibility API are used to determine user levels.
+The level is based on the total income, which is the sum of:
+1. The user's own SUP income
+2. The combined SUP income of all their referrals

+The level thresholds are:
 - Level 1: 0 SUP/s (3 max referrals)
 - Level 2: 0.0003 SUP/s (5 max referrals)
 - Level 3: 0.0006 SUP/s (10 max referrals)